 Your boss isn’t going to schedule a meeting for “whenever”.

 Your son’s baseball coach isn’t going to babysit him for 35 minutes after practice ends just because you “got tied up”.

 This is not the way our world works.

 Our society is built around sticking to a schedule… at times, a extremely tight and rigorous schedule.

-Most people can’t just drop whatever they are doing, or alter their plans, because you simply needed more time.
+Although there are certainly good excuses for missing work or being late, most people can’t just drop whatever they are doing, or alter their plans, because you simply needed more time.

 Learning how to be punctual is crucial to our general success in life… and can affect many aspects, such as:

 If you are always late for work, you’ll likely get fired.